Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 I'm not going to reiterate Gary's work here, it's great, go watch it.

-But the weirdness Gary talks about is specifically Type errors.
+But the weirdness Gary talks about is specifically down to Type errors.

 TypeScript provides a type system for JavaScript.